-Immunity searches on Google trends have increased x100 (specifically related to food and drink) globally compared to past 12 months.
+Immunity searches on Google trends have increased 100 times (specifically related to food and drink) globally compared to the past 12 months.
 Echinacea, also known as purple coneflower, became a popular herbal remedy for the prevention and treatment of infections in the early 20th century.

 Long before that, it was used by native American tribes to treat wounds, coughs, colds, pains and fever.

 Did you know that Taura's fruit-based ingredients are an excellent delivery system for active ingredients?